Christine Goodair’s top 11 Olympic swimming booksOctober 6, 2016

 - Relentless Spirit: The Unconventional Raising of a Champion by Missy Franklin, D A Franklin and Dick Franklin

-Due to be published in December 2016, Missy Franklin and her parents describe what it takes to become a gold medallist, champion swimmer and to win five medals at the London 2012 Olympics at aged only seventeen.
+Due to be published in December 2016, Missy and her parents describe what it takes to become a gold medallist and champion swimmer.

 The story provides an insight in to her training regime, seeking and finding the right coaches and handling issues such as school and education.